Thomas Steers: Engineering

 In 1708, plans for a dock at Liverpool, similar to that at Rotherhithe, were formulated, and had been drawn up by George Sorocold and Henry Huss by mid-1709.
 Neither man accepted the offer to act as engineer for the construction of the docks.
-On 17 May 1710, the Town Council learned that Steers was in Liverpool, and had his own designs for the project, which involved reclaiming land from the Pool, rather than building the dock of existing land.
+On 17 May 1710, the Town Council learned that Steers was in Liverpool and had his own designs for the project, which involved reclaiming land from the Pool rather than building the dock of existing land.
 The precise reason for Steers' arrival in Liverpool is not clear, but may well be connected to the rise to power of James Stanley, who became mayor in 1707 and Lord Lieutenant of Lancashire until 1710, and who had noticed Steers in Flanders, while commanding the 16th Regiment of Foot.
 Steers' design was accepted, and the construction was overseen by him, assisted by William Braddock.
 He also contracted for some of the excavation work, and although it was incomplete at the time, the dock opened for shipping in 1715.
 A tidal basin and three graving docks or dry docks were authorised by another Act of Parliament obtained in 1717, and during their construction, various alterations and extensions were made to the original dock.
 The works were completed in 1721.
-Since 1717, Steers had also acted at Dock Master, for which he was paid £50 per year, and Braddock had been the Water Bailiff.
+Since 1717, Steers had also acted as Dock Master, for which he was paid £50 per year, and Braddock had been the Water Bailiff.
 From 1724, he took over Braddock's role as well, though was no longer paid, as this post included a number of perks and fees.

 Concurrently with his work on the Liverpool Docks, Steers was active in other projects.

 He surveyed the rivers Irwell and Mersey from Bank Quay at Warrington to Manchester in 1712.
 An Act of Parliament authorizing the Mersey and Irwell Navigation was passed in 1721 and the work, which included eight locks in a distance of 15 mi to overcome a rise of 52 ft, was completed about 1725.
 It is generally believed he was the engineer.
 The authorising Act named him as one of the Undertakers.